-Our Client is an American global music corporation, the world’s leading music company.
+The client is an American global music corporation, the world’s leading music company.
 It owns and operates a broad array of businesses engaged in recorded music, music publishing, merchandising, and audiovisual content in more than 60 countries.

 - Need to maintain multiple Log files from different sources

-- Dealing with huge volume of data (More than 5TB data per day) as more applications were involved
+- Dealing with a huge volume of data (More than 5TB data per day) as more applications were involved

 - The same solution was leveraged across all the projects within UMG and the total volume per day exceeded 5TB

 - Different Pipelines were built for each source, and the same was leveraged across all the projects to collect.
 The following slides contain the flow of each of those pipelines and a detailed solution

 - The client has a Website being hosted on Amazon S3 and Cloud Front with Lambda at Edge and AWS WAF in front